chtoucas/Narvalo.NET/docs/Issues.md

 Issues & Roadmap
 ================

-- Provide better `AssemblyDescription`.
-- CodeAnalysisDictionary does not seem to be understood.
-- When, Guard & co.
-- IsNullable && HasZero
-- Remove Maybe.None.
-- Maybe and IEquatable<T>.

 Design
 ------

+- Provide better assembly descriptions.
-- Statics and thread-safety.
+- Thread-safety: statics and read-only properties.
 - Review all `Format` and boxing
 - Where it makes sense, add `EditorBrowsableState`, `DebuggerDisplay` and `DebuggerTypeProxy` attributes.
 - Review `IList<T>`, `IEnumerable<T>` and so on in APIs.
 Document behaviour regarding infinite sequences.
 - Review all `IEnumerable` extensions for null-checking and deferred execution.
+- When, Guard & co.
+- IsNullable && HasZero
+- Remove Maybe.None.
+- Maybe and IEquatable<T>.

 Narvalo.Cerbere
 ---------------